Battle of Plum Point Bend: Background

 The Union routine was to send a single mortar boat guarded by an ironclad in a position closer to the fort, with the rest of the fleet upriver; the boats would rotate on or off bombardment duty every day.
 Foote issued orders for the boats to be in a state of combat readiness at all times.
 Captain Charles Henry Davis took command of the Union squadron on May 9, as Foote was struggling to recover from a wound.
 Bends in the river allowed the Union to take up bombardment positions not directly exposed to Confederate fire from the fort.
 At Plum Point Bend, the channel of the Mississippi River diverged in two; the channels rejoined and then rounded Craighead Point to pass Fort Pillow; the Union vessels took positions between Plume Point Bend and Craighead Point.

-While several Confederate vessels were sent to other threatened locations, Captain James Montgomery and eight cottonclad rams known as the River Defense Fleet, were located off Fort Pillow.
+While several Confederate vessels were sent to other threatened locations, Captain J. E. Montgomery and eight cottonclad rams known as the River Defense Fleet, were located off Fort Pillow.
+(Note: Montgomery signed his reports as J. E. Montgomery.
+He has often had the first name James attributed to him, but McCaul believes that Montgomery's actual first name was Joseph.)
 The cottonclads were converted civilian vessels with strengthened bows and were lightly protected with cotton as a form of armor.
 They were faster and more maneuverable than the ironclads, but most were only armed with one or two cannons each.
 Montgomery and the commanders of his ships held a council of war on May 9, and decided to attack.
 The plan was to overwhelm the isolated mortar boat and ironclad.
 After capturing the ironclad, they expected that the larger Union fleet could be surprised and defeated and that the attack could drive as far upriver as Cairo, Illinois and St. Louis, Missouri.
 The crews of the cottonclads were strengthened by men from M. Jeff Thompson's (a Brigadier General in the Missouri State Guard) land force from the Missouri State Guard.
 Thompson was present on the cottonclad CSS General Bragg.
 The various ships were issued written orders, as Montgomery did not believe that his sailors were capable of accurately using signalling methods during battle.
 The Confederate vessels were arranged with the fastest at the front and the slowest to the rear in order to provide the Union with the minimum amount of reaction time after the ships were spotted.